Ending your tenancy

 You’II need to let your landlord know in advance if you want to end your tenancy - this is called giving notice.

-When and how much notice you give will depend on the type of tenancy you have.
+When and how much notice you give will depend on the type of tenancy you have and what your tenancy agreement says.

 If you can't give the right amount of notice you might be able to agree with your landlord to end your tenancy early.
 This is called 'surrendering your tenancy'.